KNMILLS/football-strategy/docs/design/custom_deck_examples.md

-# Custom Deck Examples for Gridiron Strategy
+# Custom Deck Examples (DEPRECATED)

+**DEPRECATED**: This document describes legacy custom deck examples that have been replaced by the dice engine.

 ## 🏈 Offensive Deck Concepts